 In the modern age of social media, many brands gauge their success or failure on how many followers they gain and retain on social media.
 Followers are akin to an audience, and having a larger audience will always benefit your brand and sales.

 Unfortunately, this formalized and public system of popularity has given rise to the exploitation of audience building, at the expense of small business budgets.
 Bots, fake followers, and mass follow/unfollow techniques have spoiled the idea that follower counts are an actual measure of success or influence.

-There is no amount of money you can pay a third-party to boost your search rank, social follower count, or even newsletter subscriber list legitimately without any involvement from you, or your staff.
-At best, the technique will “work” for a limited time, until Google, Facebook, Twitter or others catch on an update their algorithms, or possibly even kick you off the service (unlikely because the high #’s help their bottom line too).
-Most likely, it will simply be a huge waste of money and resources, and will leave you with an army of followers that might appeal to your vanity, but not your bottom line.
+There is no amount of money you can pay a third-party to boost your search rank, social follower count, or even newsletter subscriber list legitimately without any involvement from you or your staff.
+At best, the technique will “work” for a limited time, until Google, Facebook, Twitter, or others catch on update their algorithms, or possibly even kick you off the service (unlikely because the high #’s help their bottom line too).
+Most likely, it will simply be a huge waste of money and resources and will leave you with an army of followers that might appeal to your vanity, but not your bottom line.

 Your marketing efforts should be “organic”, which is the tech-equivalent of “real”.
 Post with your own voice, network with other brands naturally and you’ll find your “small” follower count will pay off more than an artificially boosted audience.
 Unless of course, you’re running a “pump and dump” scheme or running for political office 😉